-Let’s discuss the power of storytelling.
+Let’s discuss the importance of storytelling.

 Have you noticed how you are drawn to someone when they tell a good real-life story?
 You are all ears and smiles and can’t wait to hear more exciting experiences and stories from them.